headquarters/todomvc-vanillajs-2022/readme.md

-# TodoMVC App Written in Vanilla JS in 2022
+# TodoMVC App Written in Vanilla JS with Web Components in 2022

 It seems straightforward to build reasonably complex things using only modern JavaScript these days!
 We can take advantage of most newer features without hacks or polyfills.